dhimmel/hustle/README.md

 This respository is a crowdsourced catalog of publishers hustling potential buyers.
 We document instances where publishers attempt to sell content that should be freely available.

+Contribute by making a pull request or submitting an issue.

+## Catalog

 | type | status | price | publication | publisher | title | documentation |
 | ---- | ------ | ----- | ----------- | --------- | ----- | ------ |
 | permission | public domain | $15,750 | New York Times | The New York Times Company | [Dangerous sport in Brooklyn](http://query.nytimes.com/gst/abstract.html?res=9A0CE7DA1431E033A25752C2A9639C94629ED7CF) | [2015-12-05](https://twitter.com/dhimmel/status/673276608959025154) |